JFD ELECTRONICS/CHANNEL MASTER

 Sampling and Monitoring

 The PRPs submitted a Semi-annual Groundwater Remediation Report.
 The groundwater extraction system has been used to capture and contain groundwater, impacted with site-specific constituents, released at the site.
-Since operation of the groundwater remediation system began in April 2000, a total of 124,075,066 gallons of groundwater has been treated at the site.
+As of 2019, a total of 124,075,066 gallons of groundwater has been treated at the site.

 Enforcing environmental laws is a central part of EPA’s mission to protect human health and the environment.
 When warranted, EPA will take civil or criminal enforcement action against violators of environmental laws.The EPA negotiated legal agreements with the site’s PRPs to investigate and clean up the site.
 The PRPs continue to fund site cleanup, monitoring and oversight activities.